“Stroke is a leading cause of death for women.

 In Risk Factors Under Your Control: High Blood Pressure the ASA note:

-“High blood pressure, or hypertension, is a leading cause of stroke and the most significant controllable risk factor.
-Know your numbers and keep them low.
-Manage HBP”.9
+“High blood pressure is a leading cause of stroke and the most significant controllable risk factor.
+Optimal blood pressure is less than 120/80 mm Hg”.9

 Common or Not